MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

 ```

-#### Step 2: View the WOPI zone of SharePoint 2016
+#### Step 2: View the WOPI zone of SharePoint Server

-Office Online Server uses zones to determine which URL (internal or external) and which protocol (HTTP or HTTPS) to use when it communicates with the host, which in this case is SharePoint Server 2016.
-By default, SharePoint Server 2016 uses the **internal-https** zone.
+Office Online Server uses zones to determine which URL (internal or external) and which protocol (HTTP or HTTPS) to use when it communicates with the host, which in this case is SharePoint Server.
+By default, SharePoint Server uses the **internal-https** zone.
 Verify that this is the current zone by running the following command.